 Besides the specific areas discussed in this article, there are several common tests done during regular check-ups with a primary care provider that can uncover important information regarding overall male health.
 Men should always attend regularly scheduled check-ups with their doctor and take part in the tests that accompany them.
 Standard check-ups may include:

-- Fasting lipid panel: measures one’s total cholesterol, triglycerides, low density lipoprotein (LDL), and high-density lipoprotein (HDL), which all together can assess cardiovascular health.
+Fasting lipid panel: measures one’s total cholesterol, triglycerides, low-density lipoprotein (LDL), and high-density lipoprotein (HDL), which altogether can assess cardiovascular health.